-Unfortunately, we discovered in the summer of 2016 that the Ploughboy bakery and green grocery has closed.
-However, there's another good bakery in town, the Little Red Hen at 3rd and G Street.
+A good bakery is the Little Red Hen at 3rd and G Street.
 Call them at (719) 539-2401 for hours and what bread's baking.

 We also recommend Scanga's Meat Market, which is on County Road 156, near the smokestack.
 If you travel east out of downtown on CR 291 (which is one block north of 1st Street) you will see a sign showing you where to turn.
 Their bacon is wonderful, and they also sell delicious frozen pasta, as well as almost any kind of meat you might want.

 The nearest place to get something to eat, while not exactly a restaurant, is the Monarch Crest gift shop at the top of Monarch Pass.
 They serve items suchs as burgers and hot dogs, as well as ice cream and really delicious homemade fudge.
 Note that they are NOT open in winter, but only from early spring to late fall.
 Call (719) 539-4091 for information.

 Salida has a wide variety of excellent eating establishments, more than you'd expect for such a small town!
 Here are some of our favorites:

 If you are headed towards some of the establishments on Highway 50, it's best to just stay on that road as you cross the intersection with US 285 in Poncha Springs.
 Note that to stay on Highway 50 you'll need to take a left turn in Poncha.
 It's well-marked.